-10.1.
+- 10.1.
 The school's Healthcare lead is the designated member of staff who has responsibility for helping to administer an emergency inhaler.
-Two members of staff in Student Services will also be trained in helping to administer the emergency inhaler to provide sufficient coverage.
+Two members of staff in Student Services will also be trained in helping to administer the emergency inhaler to provide sufficient coverage. - 10.2.
+Relevant training will be given to all staff via INSET on managing asthma and administering emergency inhaler.